DanEkhlas/MICA/README.md

 |-----------|---------|---------|--------|--------|---------|---------|
 | Value     | 0.04300 | 0.07350 | 0.08400| 0.08013| 0.09425 | 0.10100 |

 We can see that the **PC with a mean value of 0.956** and the **NC with a mean value of 0.080** are quite reasonable and seem ok for our experiment.
+Please note that evaluation of the results as well as potential contamination will further require the expertise of the user.

 ## Extraction of minimal inhibitory concentrations for all antimicrobials